-There are certain challenges in developing automation tools for ESG data:
+There are certain challenges in developing automation tools for ESG research data:

 1. Unstructured/Incomplete data: